JuliaReach/LazySets.jl/docs/src/index.md

 For instance, already the explicit computation of the matrix exponential would have cost 10x more, and allocated around 300MB.
 For even higher $n$, an evaluation will probably run out of RAM.
-But this is doable with `LazySets` because the *effect* of the matrix exponential on the set is only evaluated along the directions of interest.
+But this is doable with `LazySets` because the *action* of the matrix exponential on the set is only evaluated along the directions of interest.
 Similar comments apply to the Minkowski sum above.